THINGS TO KNOW BEFORE TRAVELING TO ITALY

 Second, most hotels do not charge extra if you bring a dog.
 A big, big plus (unlike many other countries where you have to pay up to 20 or even 30€ A NIGHT for bringing your dog).

 Third, you can bring your little dog even into some castles or museums – this might not always be the case, but at least quite many places allow it when you have your dog in a bag or if you carry him (this is not common in Switzerland or Germany, etc.).
 Also, most supermarkets and restaurants will allow small dogs in.

-You can take your dog on boats and cable cars, but you need to bring a muzzle (even the smallest ones need a muzzle in closed places but are somehow understandable since the smallest are often the most dangerous).
+Usually, you can take your dog on boats and cable cars, but you need to bring a muzzle (even the smallest ones need a muzzle in closed places, but this is somehow understandable since the smallest are often the most dangerous).

 Solo Female Travel in Italy

 People are amiable (even the females, which is not the case in every country), and it is easy to have conversations with locals.
 There are a few aspects to keep in mind when traveling solo, but in general, I think Italy is a GOOD country for solo (female) travelers.